 Accepted credits earned at other institutions will be recorded on a student’s permanent academic record, but grades received at other institutions will not be recorded or included in the student’s grade point average.

 The procedures to be followed to receive consideration of transfer credits are:

-An official transcript must be sent directly to the Office of the Registrar by the institution(s) attended.
+- An official transcript must be sent directly to the Office of the Registrar by the institution(s) attended.

-For humanities and sciences course requirements (also called general education courses at some schools), the student may receive credit for a course with a different content as long as it is from the same learning cluster.
-The American Academy of Art has defined four learning clusters: Behavioral and Social Sciences, Communication, Fine Art and Humanities, and Mathematics and Physical and Life Sciences.
-Students must receive nine credits in each cluster in order to graduate.
+- For humanities and sciences course requirements (also called general education courses at some schools), the student may receive credit for a course with different content as long as it is from the same learning cluster.
+The American Academy of Art College has defined four learning clusters: Behavioral and Social Sciences, Communication, Fine Art and Humanities, and Mathematics and Physical and Life Sciences.
+Students must receive nine credits in each cluster to graduate.
 In the Fine Art and Humanities cluster, at least two of the classes must be in art history.
 As long as the course to be substituted falls within the same cluster, the course need not have covered the exact topic offered by the Academy.
-In other words, a course in psychology could be substituted for a course in sociology since both are considered to be Behavioral and Social Sciences.
+In other words, a psychology course could be substituted for a course in sociology since both are considered to be Behavioral and Social Sciences.
 The Academic Dean, in conjunction with the Registrar, will make the determination of credit accepted.

-Advance Placement Credit (AP)
+- Advance Placement Credit (AP)

-The Academy will not accept more than 50% of transfer credit into the Bachelor of Fine Arts program.
+- The Academy will not accept more than 50% of transfer credit into the Bachelor of Fine Arts program.

-To Transfer Credit from the American Academy of Art
+To Transfer Credit from the American Academy of Art College

 Program course work and specific graduation requirements of institutions vary considerably.
 The Registrar will provide academic information to any institution upon the written request of the student.
-The receiving institution will evaluate the credits earned at the American Academy of Art and determine the transferability of those credits.
+The receiving institution will evaluate the credits earned at the American Academy of Art College and determine the transferability of those credits.
 Please recognize that the Academy has no control over the policies of other institutions.